 The majority of participants, across all ages, have attended multiple events since 2013.
 We know from their feedback that they enjoy the opportunity to develop their creative interests and self-expression in a supportive environment.
 Many have said they would probably otherwise have stayed at home had they not attended our events during weekends and holidays.

 Workshop participants of all ages, from as young as six years, have been invited to enter further solo work for group exhibitions.

 As a growing collective we are proud to have received excellent media support over the years, which also benefits our community-based partners.
 Please click here for a feature highlighting our work.

-- Around 650 places enjoyed by ages 3 to 84 in over 50 workshops and talks.
+- 650 places enjoyed by ages 3 to 80+ in over 50 creative enrichment workshops and talks.

 - 25 group exhibitions in a dozen public and private venues including gardens, co-working spaces; cafes/restaurants; youth clubs and community centres.

-- At Dashi cafe Bath Spa Station Platform 2 see work by a group of aspiring, emerging and professional artists.
+- At Dashi cafe Bath Spa Station on Platform 2 see work by a group of aspiring, emerging and professional artists.

-- Politics on Canvas and Tell the Canvas are community/political themed creativity workshops for adults and young people, all levels drawing and collage.
-Email to enquire about hosting this workshop on your premises for up to 20 participants.
+- Politics on Canvas and Tell the Canvas are community/society themed creativity workshops for adults and young people.
+For all levels and ideally beginners.

-- Locals Exhibition launched in 2016 during two London fringe arts festivals including free workshops and talks.
+- Locals' Exhibition launched in 2016 during two London fringe arts festivals offering free workshops and talks.
 Locals' Art Hut is the flagship production in the Locals' Exhibition series.

-- The inaugural Move Exhibition opened in 2014 at Hebe Foundation during a London fringe arts festival, following which the Move collection went on tour in London and Bath.
-Work by around 80 artists from ages 6 to 83 years was exhibited, including that of eight professional artists who ran Move workshops within the community in the lead up to the launch.
+- The inaugural Move Exhibition opened in 2014 at Hebe Foundation during a London fringe arts festival - following which the Move collection went on tour in central London and Bath.
+Work by 80 people from ages 4 to 83 was exhibited, including that of eight professional artists who ran Move workshops within the community in the lead up to the launch.

 - Emerge Exhibition opened in 2013 at Devas youth club during a London fringe arts festival.
 Work by seven professional artists was showcased alongside art by young people made during sculpture, painting, drawing and photography workshops.